kriszyp/alkali/README.md

 ## Variables

-The central entity in the data model system is a "Variable" (this notion has variously been known by various names such as "reactive", "stream", "signal" and others).
+The central entity in the data model system is a "Variable" (similar notion has variously been known by various names such as "reactive", "signal", "property", "stream", "observable", and others).
 This object represents and holds a value that may change in the future.
 A variable can also be likened to a promise, except it can continue to change, rather than resolving one time.
 Depending on the interface, we can read the value, be notified when it has changed, change the value, and get meta and error information about the value.

-Notifications of data changes are delivered by invalidation notifications.
+Notifications of data changes are delivered by update notifications.
 When a downstream subscriber is interested in the results of a variable change, it can request the latest value.
 This is subtly distinct from "streams", in that unnecessary computations can be avoided and optimized when only the current state (rather than the history of every intermediate change) is of interest.
 Variables can also employ internal caching of calculated values.
-Variables support bi-directional flow.
+And Variables support bi-directional flow.
 They can be updated as well as monitored.

 Variables also support promises as values, and the variable pipeline will handle waiting for a promises to resolve to do computations.

 Alkali uses extendable element constructors and updaters that are designed to consume variables, binding to variables values, and reactively responding to variable changes.
 They can also bound to inputs that will update variables in respond to user changes.

+The Variable class can be extended and variable classes can be used like variables, where the instance to be acted on, can be resolved as needed.
+This allows for categorical relationships between variable and element classes to be defined, and resolved based on context.

 The main/index module in alkali exports all of functionality in alkali.
 If you are using ES6 module format, you can import different constructors and utilities like:
 ```